-2.2.1.1.
 MPA network in Latvia

 Nature conservation in Latvian marine waters is implemented by designation of MPAs accordingly to Law of Specially Protected Natural Territories.
 MPAs are established for protection of i) specially protected biotopes, ii) habitats of specially protected species and iii) important feeding and wintering grounds for migrating birds.
-In total seven MPAs have been designated in 2010 within Latvian part of the Baltic Sea (covering 33% of territorial waters and 1% of EEZ) and all of them are included in Natura 2000 as well as BSPAs network (see figure 2).
+In total seven MPAs have been designated in 2010 within Latvian part of the Baltic Sea (covering 33% of territorial waters and 1% of EEZ) and all of them are included in Natura 2000 as well as BSPAs network (see Figure 2).
 Additionally there are two more areas which protect marine territories, although, formally not defined as MPAs and are perceived as extension of terrestrial natural areas in the sea.
 Up to now Nature protection plans have been prepared for two MPAs and individual regulations for three MPAs.
 Regulations are adopted in the Cabinet of Ministers and define several zones of permitted uses.

-Fig.2.
-Existing MPAs in Latvian territorial waters and EEZ
+Figure 2: Existing MPAs in Latvian territorial waters and EEZ.
+Source: Compiled information from Latvia for the Baltic SCOPE project 2015

-2.2.1.2.
 MPA network in Estonia

 Currently, the Natura 2000 network is the most important nature conservation activity in the Estonian coastal waters.
 Specifically, the Estonian Natura 2000 network consists at the moment of 66 SPAs and 509 SACs with the total area of 1.4 Million ha, of which 45% are marine areas.
-However, due to lack of data about marine species and habitats there are only few offshore sites designated in Estonia.
+However, due to lack of data about marine species and habitats there are only few offshore sites designated in Estonia (see Figure 3).